Drupal is widely known as a free and open source CMS platform — but the word “free” really ought to have an asterisk.

 Drupal has its uses, but after considering the true costs of maintaining a Drupal-powered web presence, I’m sure you agree that a growing enterprise company needs something more streamlined and more secure.

 A Software-as-a-Service (Saas) solution is well worth considering, as it can help lower and consolidate your costs in a number of ways.
-For instance, implementation and deployment is a whole lot faster, getting you to market quicker.
+For instance, implementation and deployment are a whole lot faster, getting you to market quicker.
 Meanwhile, closed-source SaaS solutions generally experience fewer security breaches, all while handling your hosting and scaling processes behind the scenes.

 If that sounds interesting, we’d love to show you what Zesty.io can do.
 Try your first instance with Zesty for free.